 The most common verification request is the IRS Tax RETURN Transcript.
 If the financial aid office has asked for a student and/or a parent IRS tax return transcript they can only accept Federal Tax Return information received directly from the Internal Revenue Service.
 Copies of individual taxpayer tax returns or copies from a paid tax preparer are not acceptable.

 There are three ways in which a student and/or parent can request a Federal Income Tax Return Transcript from the IRS, on-line, by mail, or over the phone.
 If they qualify, they can also use the IRS Data Retrieval toll in the students’ FAFSA.
+(THE IRS DATA RETRIVAL TOOL IS CURRENTLY UNAVAILABLE IN FAFSA.
+SEE BELOW FOR OTHER OPTIONS TO RECEIVE A TAX TRANSCRIPT)

 How does the IRS Data Retrieval Tool in FAFSA work?